bdzwillo/ubuntu_gtk_tweaks/README.md

 ------------------------------------------------------
 The gtk4 runtime does not support to set the window position anymore.
 - gtk4 is modelled on Wayland, which (unlike X11) does not expose toplevel positions to clients.
-- There is no longer a way to do this in gtk4, all window management is done through the window manager.
-  The window manager positions top level windows by its own strategy (to avoid some security risks).
+- there is no longer a way to do this in gtk4, all window management is done through the window manager. the window manager positions top level windows by its own strategy (to avoid some security risks).
-- The gtk_window_move() API from gtk3 does not work under Wayland, and it has been removed in gtk4.
+- the gtk_window_move() API from gtk3 does not work under Wayland, and it has been removed in gtk4.
   - [gtk_window_move](https://docs.gtk.org/gtk3/method.Window.move.html)
   - [Adapt to GdkWindow API changes](https://docs.gtk.org/gtk4/migrating-3to4.html#adapt-to-gdkwindow-api-changes)
   - [Adapt to GtkWindow API changes](https://docs.gtk.org/gtk4/migrating-3to4.html#adapt-to-gtkwindow-api-changes)
-- This type of operation is only possible through manipulation via the GNOME Shell.
+- this type of operation is only possible through manipulation via the GNOME Shell.
-- The geometry option like '--geometry=100x50+10+10' of older X11 applications will ignore the X/Y-position.
+- the geometry option like `--geometry=100x50+10+10` of older X11 applications will ignore the X/Y-position.

 The [Windows Calls](https://github.com/ickyicky/window-calls) extension provides access to the Windows.Move API of the GNOME Shell, and can be called via [D-Bus](https://en.wikipedia.org/wiki/D-Bus) messages.